chef-blueprints/rightscale_server/README.md

 ##Description

 A Chef blueprint for a RightScale Server.
-Only the rightscale cookbook is used to provide configuration for usage of RightScale-managed node.
+Only the rightscale cookbook is used to provide configuration for a RightScale-managed node.

 ##Requirements